Thank you so much for your interest in RIKA‘s artworks.

 You can buy and download many of my illustrations and use them for your design purposes.

-I want everyone to know how wonderful Japanese culture is, and I am so glad if my works are helpful to your projects.
+I want everyone to know how wonderful Japanese culture is, and I hope my works will be helpful to your projects.

-The 200 illustrations of Japanese culture are divided into 4 pages (the following ①〜④).
+The 200 illustrations are divided into 4 pages (the following ①〜④).

 Japanese New Year season 1〜19

 The New Year season is the most significant holidays for the Japanese.